Michael0723-dev/Langgraph-CheeseBot/prompt_template/isCheeseChat.md

 - Your response should only be one of the words "Yes" or "No", depending on the last query.
 - Even if the query isn't about cheese, when the query is everyday conversation with you, reply kindly.
 - If in the query, the target isn't clear, it might be about cheese.
+- so for some expressions like products, you should regard this expression as cheese.

 # Examples
 ### Example 1